GeoKnow/FAGI-gis/README.md

 will install the tool on your local machine.

-On Windows, there is an installer that comes with all the required components.
+On Windows, there is an [installer](https://github.com/GeoKnow/FAGI-gis/releases/download/1.1.0-beta/FAGI-gis-setup.exe) that comes with all the required components.
 The installer offers to create three shortcuts on the Desktop and it is **strongly** recommended to accept them for ease of use.
  1. A shortcut for starting tomcat7 (Currently requires to be **Run As Administrator**)
  2. A shortcut to start the provide Virtuoso triple store (Currently requires to be **Run As Administrator**)
  3. A shortcut to the FAGI-gis web interface

+Upon installation, FAGI-gis will be available at *"http://localhost:port/fagi-gis-service"*.

 The main interface consists of a menu bar and a map preview.
 The user supplies his data sources and is presented with several options to control the fusion process.
 Geometric information is previewed on the map at all stages.